 A guide to cycling the climbs of Cauterets, Cambasque and Pont d’Espagne

 The town of Cauterets dates back to the early middle ages and functions now both as a winter ski resort and spa town.
 The ornate buildings in the town centre are well worth a visit in their own right.
-In fact, during longer trips in the Pyrenees, we have often chosen to use a short ride to Cauterets as a recovery ride.
-The Tour de France even hosted a stage finish in Cautarets in 2015.
-Of course, for the more adventurous rider, cycling to Cauterets is just the starting point for two further climbs.
+In fact, during long trips in the Pyrenees, I have often chosen to use a short ride to Cauterets as a recovery ride.

 The Pont d’Espagne climb

-Once at Cauterets, take a left turn and you will begin the climb to Pont d’Espagne.
+Once at Cauterets, take a left turn and you will begin the 8 km climb to Pont d’Espagne.
 Don’t be fooled by the short climbing distance as the steep gradients provide quite a challenge.
 Along the road, you will hear the loud roar of water cascading down large rock gorges.
-It makes for an impressive sight and we recommend you stop either on the way up or down to fully appreciate the natural beauty.
-Pont d’Espagne is a very popular tourist site in France so be mindful that in the Summer months the road will also be quite busy with motor vehicle traffic.
-The end of the climb is a bit anti-climatic as you finish in a large car park.
+It makes for an impressive sight and I recommend you stop either on the way up or down to fully appreciate the natural beauty.
+I found the end of this climb a bit anti-climatic as you simply finish in a large car park, but I think it’s still worth doing.

 Cycling the Cambasque climb